AdsJumbo/AdsJumbo.com/README.md

 # For C++ / IL2CPP / DirectX apps & games
 Please download package from NuGet called "AdsJumbo.Native" - this package is for C ++ projects and IL2CPP Unity3D games.
-This allows you to display banner and interstitial advertisements in the C++ apps & games published in the Windows Store.</br>
-Download at NuGet: https://www.nuget.org/packages/AdsJumbo.Native/
+This allows you to display banner and interstitial ads in the C++ apps & games published in the Windows Store.</br> Download at NuGet: https://www.nuget.org/packages/AdsJumbo.Native/

 # Step 1: Adding References - NuGet package